 -Refrain from “Rock n Roll Soniye”

 To the hero, the fairness of her skin, mixed with the contrast of her dark hair, drives him speechless.
 This kind of frenzy tows the line of hyperbole–is he really driven into a lustful fit when he sees such a beautiful, white, woman?
-In this song, it’s suggested that is indeed hyperbole, given the setting of the song to be in a ballroom of celebration.
+It’s understood that is hyperbole, given the setting of the song to be in a ballroom of celebration.
+But, the lyrics communicate to the audience that a frenzied entitlement is the appropriate response upon viewing a white-skinned, fair beauty.

-But the hyper-desirability of the white maiden also plays into another problematic trope in South Asian popular culture: the harassment of the female–based solely on her appearance–in a heterosexual romance.
+The development of a feverish delirium caused solely by the features of a beautiful, fair-skinned woman not only emphasize beauty standards, but also punctuate entitlement do it.
+This plays into another problematic trope in South Asian popular culture: the harassment of the female–based solely on her appearance–in a heterosexual romance.
 For example, take a look at “Chane Ke Khet Mein” from 1994’s Anjaam:

 “Athra baras ki kanwaari kali thi,